NREL/OpenStudio-server/.github/ISSUE_TEMPLATE.md

 ERROR ON LOCAL SERVER
-Please provide this information if the issue relates to an instance of the openstudio-server locally deployed via the meta-cli, i.e. if using a local server launched on startup by PAT -->
+Please provide this information if the issue relates to an instance of the openstudio-server locally deployed via the meta-cli, i.e. if using a local server launched on start-up by PAT -->

-*Error on Local Server Details*
+###Error on Local Server Details

 **Client operating system version:**